ethereum/EIPs/SIPS/sip-53.md

 ### Balances

 It may be apparent that the `Option` contracts underlying each option market do not store the actual option balances, but rather store total bid for each wallet.
-To compute the actual balance of options (for the long side, for example), the value must be divided by $P_L$ before it is returned.
+To compute the actual balance of options (for the long side, for example), the value must be divided by \\(P_L\\) before it is returned.

 In this way, no reallocation of options needs to occur at the transition between the bidding and trading period, and users can compute their tentative option balance at current prices even while bidding is still ongoing.

-The same considerations apply to the computation of the total supply of options, which at all times will evaluate to $2Q$.
+The same considerations apply to the computation of the total supply of options, which at all times will evaluate to \\(2Q\\).

 ### Token Transfers